 I’d like to end the foundational series by looking at emerging technology not from the perspective of an entrepreneur trying to turn a technology into a successful business, but as a buyer evaluating a confusing landscape of emerging technology and trying to sort out what is strategic (potentially affects my company’s survival) versus operational (potentially affects my bonus).
 This is what IBM used to call the FUD factor — the fear, uncertainty, and doubt that surround high-stakes decisions on relatively new and unproven technology.

 Managers and executives struggling with the FUD factor have long looked to Gartner’s annual Hype Cycle of emerging technologies.
 See Part I (024).
-As shown in the figure to the right, the Hype cycle is divided into five stages, which Gartner describe as follows:
+As shown in the figure to the right, the Hype Cycle is divided into five stages, which Gartner describes as follows: